2012 Senegalese parliamentary election

-Parliamentary elections were held in Senegal on 1 July 2012.
+Parliamentary elections were held in Senegal on 1 July 2012 to elect the 150 members of the National Assembly.
 The result was a landslide victory for the United in Hope coalition supporting newly elected President Macky Sall, which won 119 of the 150 seats in the National Assembly.
 Voter turnout in the election was just 37%.

 Background

-Changes to the electoral law passed in 2010 made it mandatory for women to make up 50% of candidates on party lists.
+Changes to the electoral law passed in 2010 included introducing mandatory gender parity, with 50% of candidates on party lists required to be women.
+Researchers Barrel Gueye and Selly Ba attributed the gender parity law to what they see as the third wave of Senegalese feminism.
 A total of 24 lists were submitted for the election, with over 7,000 candidates, including Laurence Gavron, the first white woman to run for election to Parliament.

 Of the 150 seats in the National Assembly, 60 were elected through proportional representation and 90 in constituencies.

 The election had originally been scheduled for 17 June 2012, but President Macky Sall announced a change of date after saying there was not enough time to prepare for it and that he had consulted the opposition Senegalese Democratic Party (PDS) on the move.